 If you’re not sure what types of coverage you need and how much to pay for it, then you must consult an insurance expert.

 A local insurance agent can assess your risks and advise you on what you need.
 Additionally, they will get you exclusive discounts and offers.
 Take a look at our insurance directory and find an agent of your choice.

 Tow Truck Insurance FAQs

 Why is tow truck insurance so expensive?

 Tow truck insurance price is based on the worth of your trucks.
-Many factors are responsible for the cost, such as the age of the truck, driver history, years of business operation, make and model of the truck, number of trucks, and coverage options.
-If you’re not sure how to choose a policy, consult an agent.
+Many factors are responsible for the cost, such as age of the truck, driver history, years of business operation, make and model of the truck, number of trucks, and coverage options.
+If you’re not sure how to choose a policy, then consult an agent.
 An agent can get you discounts for inquiring online, driving responsibly, or for carrying insurance without gaps.

 How can I lower my tow truck insurance premium?

 Tow truck insurance isn’t cheap.
 However, you shouldn’t be cutting corners just to save some bucks.
 Here are some ways you can lower your cost of tow truck insurance without compromising on the coverage:

 - Keep your tow trucks in shape.
 Always go for regular servicing.